SilentVoices22/NeverAnotherTheGoopApp/README.md

-# 2. Semester App Devolopment Android Studio
+# 2nd Semester App Development: Android Studio

 An MVP (Minimum Viable Product) functional example project written in Kotlin, demonstrating a linear process flow application.
 Built as part of our second-semester final exam in collaboration with the business startup **NeverAnother**.